 It’s always a great time to refresh on the traffic safety rules for vehicle drivers and bicyclists.
 This is especially the case on Nantucket, where traffic can be highly congested and streets narrow and confusing.

-Brought to you by Young’s Bicycle Shop, Fisher Real Estate and the National Highway Traffic Safety Administration
+Brought to you by Young’s Bicycle Shop, Fisher Real Estate, the Town of Nantucket and the National Highway Traffic Safety Administration

 ○ Keep to the right, single file, except when passing.